happypeter/edocs/soho.md

         - adding bright color modern looking handles may help a lot https://youtu.be/SZzJhZ_TrfY?list=PLdgMcYYc0hOtRxQA9pHsY5WtaLxLKfYTf&t=25
         - my kitchen cabinet's problem is having a dark color body and darker top
   - why I don't have a theme neutrual color?
     - having a theme color have two benefits, NO.1 set the tone for the home.
 NO.2 unify different rooms.
-But for now I prefer not to have a theme color.
+But for now I prefer not to have a theme color, keep it simple.

 ## The Filesystem
 Folder division based on phiscal locations. e.g the whole clothes storage system could be located in different rooms, then you have living_room/fabric_box and peter_room/closet, rathen then a big folder for all the device for clothes storage.